ama-team/voxengine-sdk/README.md

 This package is using Mocha with Chai for test running, Istanbul for recording coverage metrics and Allure framework for reporting.
-If you want full-blown feedback, use `npm run test:report` to generate Allure report (don't forget to install [allure-commandline][allure-commandline] before), it will be placed in `build/report/allure` directory.
+If you want full-blown feedback, use `npx jake test:with-report` to generate Allure report (don't forget to install [allure-commandline][allure-commandline] before) and coverage report, which will be placed in `tmp/report` directory.

 ## Anything else?